MMVeereshkumar/Melanoma_Detection_Assignment/README.md

 - To control the overfitting problem, we applied **Data Augmentation Strategy**.
 With this we can able to control the accuracy
     - Training Accuracy: ~50%
     - Validation Accuracy: ~50%
-- To improve the accuracy, we used the **Augmentor package** and handled the class imbalancce
+- To improve the accuracy, we used the **Augmentor package** and handled the class imbalancce with 20 epochs
-    - Training Accuracy: ~50%
+    - Training Accuracy: ~85%
-    - Validation Accuracy: ~50%
+    - Validation Accuracy: ~78%

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->